• Skip to primary navigation

 • Grind the tomatoes through the grinder

-• The skins will be removed automatically...but it can be messy!
+• The skins and the seeds will be removed automatically...but it can be messy!

 • Reprocess the skins twice as there is still a lot of pulp in the skins